CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 ```

 Try writing out the (even simpler) induction principle for the unit
-type.
-The result should be a function from ``⊤`` into the type family
+type, using ``Bool-ind`` as a model.
+The result should be a function
-`A`, and the argument should be the data necessary to define that
+from ``⊤`` into the type family `A`, and the argument should be the
-function. mvrnote: more hints
+data necessary to define that function.

 ```
 -- Exercise: